After The Nevada Caucuses, Bernie Sanders Is The Man To Beat

 "Media reports of unstaffed caucus sites in Nevada just prove that the national Democrat Party is in chaos and incompetent," Brad Parscale, Trump's campaign manager, said in a statement.
 "Even with that mess, there is no denying that Big Government Socialism dominated again as Bernie Sanders remained the leader of the leftist pack.
 We are another day closer to Election Day and another day closer to re-electing President Trump."

-The Trump campaign is happy to try to sow chaos and seeds of doubt in the Democratic primary — and there's no easier way to do that than playing to preconceived suspicions about the Democratic Party held by many of Sanders' supporters.
+The Trump campaign is happy to try to sow chaos and seeds of doubt in the Democratic primary — and there's no easier way to do that than by playing to preconceived suspicions about the Democratic Party held by many of Sanders' supporters.

-6. Caucuses may very well be doomed
+6. Caucuses may very well be doomed.

 It can be frustrating to watch election results come in so slowly.
 By midnight ET, just over a quarter of the vote had been released.
 Given Sanders' big lead in the entrance polls, networks and The Associated Press were able to call the race for him with just a slim percentage of the vote in.